 Colonial Park Rehabilitation and Nursing Center is a senior living facility located in Rome, New York, a city with 43,037 people.
-It looks like this facility is a relatively poor facility.
-A score in this range indicates we found a few red flags.
-This facility has very little going for it.
-If you aren't deterred by this nursing home's report card, feel free to continue reading to find out about its category scores.
-Inspection reports are discussed in the next section.
+We awarded this nursing home an overall grade of C. A grade of this caliber requires some decent marks.
+This nursing home has a few things going for it.
+The best part of this nursing home's report card is is its inspection rating.
+We discuss inspections in the next section.

 Colonial Park Rehabilitation and Nursing Center